adeotek/netopes-grav-pages/pages/02.netopes-core/03.Controls/01.control-class/10.smartcombobox-class/default.md

 ###Important remarks

-- Do not use as AJAX parameter the 'type' key (internally used to establish return data format: JSON/string/...)
+- Do not use as AJAX parameter the '**type**' key (internally used to establish return data format: JSON/string/...)